Nunez77/Tableau-Homework/README.md

 We have downloaded monthly data (in csv format) for 24 months: july 2019 to june 2021, and used a simple Pyhton Pandas script to generate a single file csv.
 The script can work any amount of files in the data folder.
 The restriction is the local computer capacity.

-Github does not allow me to upload the final output so I uploaded it to Kaggle: [Output Database](https://www.kaggle.com/fernandonuez/ecobici-ciudad-de-mexico-julio-2019-a-junio-2021)
+Github does not allow me to upload the final output so it was stored in Kaggle: [Output Database](https://www.kaggle.com/fernandonuez/ecobici-ciudad-de-mexico-julio-2019-a-junio-2021)

 ## Task